jmfrancklab/pyspecdata/doc/source/fourier.rst

 #.
 Identify whether the :math:`u` or :math:`v` domain is the original
    “source” of the signal, and which is derived from the source.
 By default assume that the source is not aliased.
-In this way, I can automatically marked whether an axis is assumed to be “safe” (i.e.
+In this way, I can automatically mark whether an axis is assumed to be “safe” (i.e.
    “not aliased”) or not.
 This is relevant when performing time- (frequency-)shifts that are not integral multiples of :math:`\Delta u` (:math:`\Delta v`).